fedhere/_scoc_/ToOGWruns.md

 **Simulate BBH and NBH ToOs** (for lensed BNS and BBH see https://github.com/fedhere/_scoc_/blob/main/ToOGWruns_lensedBNS.md and https://github.com/fedhere/_scoc_/blob/main/ToOGWruns_BBH.md)

 **SCHEMA (different from earlier simulations)**:
-1) simulate 3x the number of recommended triggers as all-sky events.
+1) simulate 3xNtriggers where Ntrigger is the number of recommended triggers as all-sky events.
 2) follow up any of the area that is visible, regardless of the location of the trigger
+3) simulate
+- 1 run with 3 x 3/4 x Ntrigger
+- 1 run with 3 x 4/5 x Ntrigger
+- 1 run with 3 x Ntrigger
+- 1 run with 3 x 6/5 x Ntrigger
+- 1 run with 3 x 5/4 x Ntrigger
+- 1 run with 3 x Ntrigger with 30sec exposures (e.g. where 120sec exposures are asked simulate 4x30s) _QUESTION: can this run use the same triggers as the 3 x Ntrigger run so that we can measure the impact of exposure length aside from other stochastic changes?_

-**N total = 22** triggers
+**Ntrigger = 22** triggers

 All after June 2027 and before January 2030 simulate trigger time at random over 24h.